stephan-hof/pyrocksdb/docs/api/interfaces.rst

         Gives the client a way to express the read -> modify -> write semantics

-        :param string key: The key that's associated with this merge operation
+        :param bytes key: The key that's associated with this merge operation
-        :param string existing_value: The current value in the db.
+        :param bytes existing_value: The current value in the db.
                                       ``None`` indicates the key does not exist before this op
-        :param string value: The value to update/merge the existing_value with
+        :param bytes value: The value to update/merge the existing_value with

         :returns: ``True`` and the new value on success.
                   All values passed in will be client-specific values.